This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Source: X

-Deservingly, TransferWise was reprimanded by the UK government in 2015 and again in May 2016 for misleading ads.
+Deservingly, the UK government reprimanded TransferWise in 2015 and again in May 2016 for misleading ads.
 Here was TransferWise’s explanation in 2017:

 In 2017, Wise developed a new marketing technique: a price comparison tool.
 Listen to this Fintech Insider podcast from October 2017, where TransferWise managers promoted it.
 They claimed that even if TransferWise’s pricing were not the best, the tool would transparently point a user to the cheapest provider.